sasjs/slides.sasjs.io/slides/intro.md

 # Why use SASjs?

-- Learn once, use everywhere
+- Open source - use everywhere
 - Faster iterations / time to value
 - Work locally with your preferred tools